Pi-hole v6 Setup Guide

 Visit the official Pi-hole documentation for more use cases and details.

-This guide is written for Pi-hole v6.
-It’s meant to be an opinionated copy-and-paste solution that a relative novice can follow from beginning to end or use as a reference.
+This guide is written for Pi-hole v6 as an opinionated copy-and-paste solution that a relative novice can follow from beginning to end or use as a reference.

 If you have Pi-hole v5 installed, many of the concepts remain the same in v6.
 You can still access the older version of this guide on GitHub.